Larry Hagman: Dallas

 For his performance as J.R.
 Ewing, Hagman was nominated for two Emmy Awards for Outstanding Lead Actor in a Drama Series in 1980 and 1981, but did not win.
 He was also nominated for four Golden Globe Awards, between 1981 and 1985.
 He was nominated for a Soap Opera Digest award seven times for Outstanding Villain on a Prime Time Serial, Outstanding Actor in a Leading Role on a Prime Time Serial, Favorite Super Couple: Prime Time and Outstanding Actor in a Comic Relief Role on a Prime Time Serial and won five times.
 Hagman received the Golden Plate Award of the American Academy of Achievement from Academy member Ray Lee Hunt at the 1981 Achievement Summit in Dallas.
 In 1984, co-star Barbara Bel Geddes left Dallas, following a contract dispute that had resulted from her March 1983 quadruple heart bypass surgery.
 At one point, Hagman suggested to his real-life mother Mary Martin that she play Miss Ellie, but she rejected the suggestion and Bel Geddes was briefly replaced by Donna Reed for the 1984–1985 season, before Bel Geddes returned in better health for the 1985–1986 season.
 By the end of its 14th season in 1991, ratings had slipped to the extent that CBS decided to end Dallas.
 Hagman was the only actor to appear in all 357 episodes.
 He had also made five guest appearances on the Dallas spin-off series Knots Landing in the early 1980s.
 Some years after Dallas ended, Hagman appeared in two subsequent Dallas television movies: J.R.
 Returns in 1996 and War of the Ewings in 1998.

 Hagman reprised his role as J.R.
 Ewing in TNT's continuation of Dallas, which began in 2012.
 In 2011, while filming the new series, Hagman said, "Of course it's fun to play the villain."
 As a result of Hagman's death in 2012, his character J.R. was killed off in season two of Dallas.
-Unused footage of Hagman was used in season three as part of the season's story arc, which aired in 2014.
+Unused footage of Hagman was used in season three as part of that season's story arc, which aired in 2014.